Polytoria/Docs/docs/objects/static-classes/Camera.md

 ### MaxDistance:int { property }

-The camera's maximum distance from the player in FollowPlayer mode.
+Determines camera's maximum distance from the player in `FollowPlayer` mode.

 **Example**